 - No matter what happens, you want your teen to know they can come home for safety, connection and resources for help.

-- Because your psychological state impacts their stress regulation, you want to take care of yourself and be available to hold them close physically and psychologically.
+- Because your psychological state impacts their stress regulation, take care of yourself and be available to hold them physically and psychologically.

 - I have often told parents who were holding small children in the aftermath of a disaster or tragedy that they are the lifelines – if they are ok the children will be ok – that holds for teens as well.

 - Your presence and the resumption of normal routines will help.
-A family narrative of what happened, shared tears, as well as space for teens to connect and grieve with peers in their own way are all important
+A family narrative of what happened, shared tears, as well as space for teens to connect and grieve with peers are all important

-- Support your teen’s concern for others with what is called Buddy Care– Teens learn the warning signs and help each other find their parent or a safe adult if there are signs of depression, risk taking or suicidal thinking.
+- Support your teen’s concern for others with what is called Buddy Care.
+This is a process where Teens learn the warning signs and help each other find a parent or safe adult when a friend is dealing with depression, risk taking or suicidal thinking.
 Everyone benefits.

 I once intervened in the aftermath of a terrible fatal accident of a high school boy.
 When I met the other seniors and had a chance to speak with them, I asked what message they would like me to share with their parents.
 The collective answer was “ Tell them to stop worrying and asking us every five minutes—are you ok?”
 That said, those same teens were relieved that their parents had gathered that night to get support in the aftermath of the tragedy.
 They want the connection- they don’t just want parents anxious about them.